Controllable Collision Scenario Generation via Collision Pattern Prediction: Method

 \subsection{Framework Overview}

 As illustrated in Fig.~\ref{fig:Method}, rather than directly predicting the full attacker trajectory, we first predict a \textit{collision pattern}, a compact and interpretable representation of the final spatial configuration of the ego and attacker vehicles at the collision moment.
+Specifically, we define the collision pattern as a 4D vector \( \mathbf{p} = (\Delta x, \Delta y, \Delta \theta, \hat{a}) \) where $(\Delta x, \Delta y)$ denotes the relative position of the attacker with respect to the ego vehicle, $\Delta \theta$ denotes their relative heading at impact, and $\hat{a}$ indicates the selected attacker.
 The predicted pattern is then used as a target for trajectory realization by a quintic polynomial planner.
 Three trainable modules, Ego Position Prediction, Attacker Offset Prediction, and Attacker Selection, operate on the encoded scene and condition features to predict the collision pattern.